ibm-cloud-docs/vpc/vsi_spot.md

 {{site.data.keyword.attribute-definition-list}}

-# Spot instances (beta)
+# Spot instances (Select availability)
 {: #spot-instances-virtual-servers}

-[Beta]{: tag-blue}
+[Select availability]{: tag-green}

-Spot instances are a beta feature and are available for evaluation and testing purposes.
+Spot instances are available in select regions.
 Contact IBM support if you're interested in getting access.
-{: beta}
+{: preview}

 Spot instances are highly discounted versions of the standard instances.
 They are designed to use available compute resources for interruptible or stateless workloads.
 Spot instances can be preempted (or evicted) at any time.
 {: shortdesc}